gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D58
+Today I started working on my [Portfolio](http://gledsleymuller.com/) again.
+I need to add a new mentorship section and refactor some of the old gulp and bower setup I had.
+I'll probably have it sorted tomorrow and hopefully will be able to push it live ;-)

 ### R1D57
 Today I started refactoring the React version of my Local Weather app.
 It's still a WIP, but making some progress.
 I also started collaborating with the [ireconcile git repo](https://github.com/brandonpowell/ireconcile-theme), quickly helped [@artoo_O](https://twitter.com/artoo_O) with some CSS questions and read a bit of `this & Object Prototypes` [@YDKJS](https://twitter.com/YDKJS).